m-fileto/A2S/README.md

 # A2S
-Migrate apple/audio playlist to spotify all with a python script

-## Development Progress (Until Completed)
-1. Request Valid Authentication (Complete)
-2. Process TSV
-3. Search Tracks on Spotify
-4. Add tracks to playlist
+Free, interactive and lightweight python script to help migrate apple/audio playlist to Spotify.
+Checks for songs in Spotify playlist before inserting duplciates.

 ## Requirements
 1. A Spotify Account